 Kittycat could be developing a health condition long before you notice anything is wrong.
 Veterinarians are trained to spot and detect these problems.

 Feline may be overweight and in danger of health conditions

 Over 50% of cats are overweight or obese.
-The veterinarian will check the cat’s weight and provide recommendations to help keep the cat at the ideal weight.
+The veterinarian will check the cat’s weight and provide recommendations to help keep the feline at the ideal weight.

 During the visit, you can discuss any behavior changes with the veterinarian

-Changes in behavior can often signal an underlying issue which may not be apparent to an untrained eye.
+When you take your cat to the vet, they may see changes in behavior, which can often signal an underlying issue which may not be apparent to an untrained eye.

 Regular exams can help avoid medical emergencies since veterinarians can often detect conditions or disease that may affect a cat’s health long before they become significant, painful, or more costly to treat.